tanimislam/howdy_grabbag/README.rst

 * ``--noinfo`` operates with less debugging info.

 Finally, the ``transform`` option will transcode the movie, using HandBrakeCLI_, to a specific psychovisual quality.
-The help output in this mode, when running ``convert_mp4movie_to_mkv transform -h``, produces this help,
+This is the help output in this mode, when running ``convert_mp4movie_to_mkv transform -h``,

 .. code-block:: bash